 During one of our regular beach walks a few years back, my wife and I paused to watch the 2017 World Adaptive Surfing Championships.
-In this sport, so-called “disabled athletes” deny their physical limits, competing for international medals.
+In this sport, so-called “disabled” athletes deny their physical limits, competing for international medals.

 Watching these acts of great courage and persistence brought tears to my eyes, and one moment in particular caught my attention.

 His coach bent over and scooped him up like a child to carry him into the water.

 I wasn’t sure how I’d feel to be this young man.
 But I know that I would probably struggle with a deep sense of inadequacy at having to be carried like a child.

 How sad—not for him, but for me!